 The detached stone cottage, Trevone, is much bigger and more private – plus it has a large garden.
 Its 2 bedrooms are light-filled, with colourful cushions and throws, and its all on one level.

 White travertine bathrooms are a highlight in all cottages, with waterfall taps, free-standing baths and drench showers.
-You get REN toiletries and bathrobes too, unusual luxuries in self-catering accommodation.

 - Tumble dryer

 - Washing machine

 Open-plan kitchen diners are fantastically kitted out with Smeg appliances including a blue retro fridge (Eco-Cottages), double oven and dishwasher.
 And you'll find everything you need to to cook: Sebatier knives, a wide range of utensils and lovely ceramics.
 There's a table for 4, plus outdoor furniture for sunny days.

 A welcome tray of tea, coffee, sugar, milk and shortbread awaits.
 There are supermarkets within a short drive (Sainsbury's, Asda and Tesco can deliver, too), and a minimart opposite the beach sells a wide range of groceries and has a cash point.

 If you want a complete break, you can order fantastic frozen meals from local company Angels in the Kitchen in advance, and they'll be waiting in your freezer: lamb tagine, steak and ale pie, amaretto and apricot crumble, that sort of thing.
 A local Thai restaurant can deliver fresh meals.

 Within walking distance are Mawgam Porth's cafes, and the adult-only Scarlet hotel, whose restaurant is headed up by Michelin award-winning chef Ben Tunnicliffe, and the foodie mecca of Padstow is just 14km away.